JACQUES RIVETTE BOOKSHELF

-Jacques Rivette (born 1 March 1928) was one of the central figures in the French New Wave movement.
+Jacques Rivette (1 March 1928 - 29 January 2016) was one of the central figures in the French New Wave movement.
 He began writing articles for Cahiers du Cinema in 1952, and became an increasingly influential figure at the magazine.
 His career as a director began with short films in the early 50’s and now spans six decades.
 Rivette’s cinema is complex, experimental and mysterious; it often features multiple plotlines and extensive improvisation.
 Although often acclaimed by critics, the experimental nature of his films mean they have rarely found a mainstream audience.

 Dir.
 Jacques Rivette